Pungyeon/clean-go-article/README.md

 }
 ```

-All the less elegant code is hidden within the `Decode` function.
+All the less elegant code is contained within the `Decode` function.
 Thus, developers using this functionality won't have to worry about type reflection or type casting; we just have to worry about providing a pointer to a concrete type.
 This is good because the `Decode()` function is technically returning a concrete type.
 We are passing in our `Item` value, which will be populated from the body of the HTTP request.
 This means we won't have to deal with the potential risks of handling the `interface{}` value ourselves.

 However, even when using the empty `interface{}` with good programming practices, we still have some issues.
 If we pass in a JSON string that has nothing to do with our `Item` type but is still valid JSON, we won't receive an error&mdash;our `item` variable will just be left with the default values.
 So, while we don't have to worry about reflection and casting errors, we will still have to make sure that the message sent from our client is a valid `Item` type.
 Unfortunately, as of writing this document, there is no simple or good way to implement these types of generic decoders without using the empty `interface{}` type.